 Setting the memory

 To avoid this tunnelling effect we need to maximise the size of the initial wax pool.
-This is called setting the memory of the candle, and it is done by burning the candle for 1 hour per 2.5cm (1 inch) in diameter the first time you light it.
-For a 7.5cm (3 inch) diameter candle, the initial burn time should be at least 3 hours.
+This is called setting the memory of the candle, and it is done by burning the candle for 1 hour per 2cm in diameter the first time you light it.
+For our 7cm diameter pillar candles, the initial burn time should be 3-4 hours, and for our 10cm diameter column candle it should be at least 5 hours.
+Due to their shape, our cone candles do not have such a requirement.

 Trim the wick